NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nocticula - Major Curse.md

-**Major Curse:** You are exiled from companionship.
+You are exiled from companionship.
 You can't communicate with any other creature, nor can you feel other creatures' touch.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*